Ubiquity of Emergent Hebbian Dynamics in Regularized Learning

 We also observed this trend with other optimizers such as Adam (Figure \ref{appendix:wd-noise-graph-adam}).
-But, we struggled to robustly reproduce this effect outside of the last few layers of much larger networks or those doing different learning tasks, such as classification.
-We hypothesize this could be because the magnitude of the weights doesn't have as much of an effect on the quality of the learned representations in larger non-linear networks, so the gradient signal doesn't necessarily need to point in a direction that contracts weights.
-A more rigorous explanation is a topic for further research.
-We also found that adding other types of biologically plausible constraints during learning, such as a sparsification term on layer activations, can lead to a stronger anti-Hebbian alignment of the gradient.
+However, we struggled to robustly reproduce this effect outside of the last few layers of much larger networks or those doing different learning tasks, such as classification.
+We hypothesize this could be because the magnitude of the weights does not have as much of an effect on the quality of the learned representations in larger non-linear networks, so the gradient signal does not necessarily need to point in a direction that contracts weights.
+We also find that adding other types of biologically plausible constraints during learning, such as a sparsification term on layer activations, can lead to a stronger anti-Hebbian alignment of the gradient.